ConacBreslin/Face-your-fears/README.md

 The favicon emoji originated from [](https://twemoji.twitter.com/)
 ## Acknowledgements
 I would like to thank my mentor Chris Quinn whose advice is always perfectly judged.
-I would like to thank many tutors in Code Institute for being unfailingly helpful, patient and without whom I never would have got this far.
+I would like to thank many tutors in Code Institute for being unfailingly helpful, patient and knowledgeable and without whom I never would have got this far.
 I would like to thank Aukje from Code Institute for her [excellent presentation](https://us02web.zoom.us/rec/play/MCuNmtPISEPZ8HKoaFOPfV0aK0lEW1PdPp4oOc6qMgDKZJlM8R25CeYN9px-Sl5Igy9MH6t84U91Qqb0.TLaMAiPKcepOyIei?startTime=1613671536000&_x_zm_rtaid=Yutxy3GTQ6aVY5AYPIL9pw.1621494089473.7c91fa9f055bf41582324f20a1697373&_x_zm_rhtaid=590) on preparation for MS2 projects that helped me enormously is getting started.
-I would like to thank my fearless family and friends for support and feedback and on the quiz.
+I would like to thank my fearless family and friends for all their support and feedback.